-1 Relevant Planning History
+1. Relevant Planning History

-1.1 19/0676/CLPD - Certificate of Lawfulness Proposed Development: Loft conversion including rear dormer window and front rooflights - Permitted 31.05.2019.
+- 1.1 19/0676/CLPD Certificate of Lawfulness Proposed Development: Loft conversion including rear dormer window and front rooflights Permitted 31.05.2019.
+Implemented. - 1.2 19/1183/FUL Loft conversion including front dormer window and rear rooflights, alterations to the roof form of the existing two storey rear projection, single storey rear extension and alterations to fenestration detail Permitted 01.08.2019.

-2 Description of Application Site
+2. Description of Application Site

 - 2.1 The application site is rectangular in shape and contains a two storey end of terrace dwelling located on the eastern side of Adrian Road, Abbots Langley.
 The application dwelling is set back 3.5m from the highway, with a low level bricked wall running along the front boundary of the site.
-To the rear, there is an existing part single, part two storey monopitched projection.
-Close boarded fencing encloses the rear amenity space provision. - 2.2 The neighbour to the north, No.15 Adrian Road, adjoins the northern flank of the host dwelling.
-This neighbour has existing part single, part two storey rear projection, mirroring and adjoining the existing rear projection of the host dwelling.
-This neighbour has an existing rear rooflight within the rear roofslope of the main two storey dwelling.
-The neighbour to the south, No.19 Adrian Road, is a two storey detached dwelling with an existing single storey pitched roof structure constructed up to the shared boundary with the application site.
+To the rear, there is an existing part single, part two storey mono-pitched projection.
+Close boarded fencing encloses the rear garden. - 2.2 The neighbour to the north, No.15 Adrian Road, adjoins the northern flank of the host dwelling.
+This neighbour has an existing part single, part two storey rear projection, mirroring and adjoining the existing rear projection of the host dwelling.
+The neighbour also has an existing rear rooflight within the rear roofslope of the main two storey dwelling.
+The neighbour to the south, No.19 Adrian Road, is a two storey detached dwelling with an existing single storey pitched roof structure constructed up to the shared boundary with the application site. - 2.3 Works have commenced on site in respect of the implementation and construction of the rear dormer window approved under lawful development certificate application 19/0676/CLPD.

-3 Description of Proposed Development
+3. Description of Proposed Development

-- 3.1 This application seeks full planning permission for the construction of a loft conversion including front dormer window and rear rooflights, alterations to the roof form of the existing two storey rear projection, single storey rear extension and alterations to fenestration.
-The proposal would result in a three bedroom dwelling (one additional bedroom). - 3.2 The proposed front dormer window would have a pitched roof form with a width of 1.8m, a depth of 2.7m and a height of 1.8m.
-A two-casement window is proposed within the front elevation of the dormer and two rooflights are proposed within the rear roofslope of the dwelling. - The proposed single storey rear extension would have a maximum depth of 4.5m from the recessed aspect of the rear elevation, extending 2.5m beyond the existing single storey rear projection with a width of 4.1m to the rear.
+- 3.1 The applicant is seeking full planning permission for a single storey rear extension, alterations to existing first floor rear projection and insertion of front dormer window. - 3.2 The proposed single storey rear extension would have a maximum depth of 4.5m from the recessed aspect of the rear elevation, extending 2.5m beyond the existing single storey rear projection with a width of 4.1m to the rear.
 The extension would have a pitched roof form with a maximum height of 3.3m and a height to the eaves of 2.5m.
 The roof would overhang the proposed extension by 0.7m.
-Three rooflights are proposed within the roofslope of the proposed extension with bifolding doors to the rear. - The proposal would include alterations to the roof of the existing first floor rear projection, replacing the existing monopitched roof with a larger area of flat roof with a small pitched element to the south with a maximum height of 4.9m.
-The window within the rear of the existing first floor projection would be replaced.
+Three rooflights are proposed within the roofslope of the proposed extension with bi-folding doors to the rear.